 THE HEALTH BENEFITS

 When our bodies burn the MCT oil, it turns it into ketones.
-Ketones helps signalize to our brain to burn fat from our fat storages instead of taking energy from our muscles.
-Hence, the MCT oil helps our bodies to stay in ketosis and increase the body’s ability to burn fat and calories.
+Ketones send signals to our brain to burn fat from our fat storages instead of taking energy from our muscles.
+Hence, the MCT oil helps our bodies to stay in ketosis and increase the ability to burn fat and calories.
 Studies has also shown that MCT stimulates and increases two hormones that help reduce appetite and increase feelings of fullness.
 Therefore, MCT oil is perfect to use for weight loss and weight management.

 Epilepsy, Alzheimer’s and Brain Function

 In addition, research has shown that people suffering from epilepsy may be able to reduce, and even get rid of, the seizures thanks to a ketogenic diet (this especially apply for kids).
 So, since MCT oil helps the body to produce ketones (which is an alternative energy source for our brain), it helps improve brain function in people following a ketogenic diet.
-Hence, give it a try if you are suffering from epilepsy.

 More Health Benefits